MWatty/Peaches-n-Green/README.md

 * The subscribe button and submit button had taken on the incorrect colours when testing, this was assessed and corrected.
 There was additional code added further down the style CSS sheet that should have been deleted.

-* When testing the Essentials page, I observed with the style of photograph used and with the peaches aligining to the left and the text aliging to the right this was easily readable on larger screen given the neutral background, however on smaller devices a text shadow was required to allow the text to be read.
-This was tested on Moto G4, Galaxy S5, Pixel 2 & 2XL, I-phone 5/SE/6/7/8/8 Plus, I-phone X, I-pad, I-pad Pro, Surface Duo, Galaxy Fold & Desktop.
+* When testing the Essentials page, a text shadow was required to allow the text to be read on smaller devices.
+This was tested on Moto G4, Galaxy S5, Pixel 2 & 2XL, I-phone 5/SE/6/7/8/8 Plus,I-phone X, I-pad, I-pad Pro, Surface Duo, Galaxy Fold & Desktop.

 * When testing my contact page by entering dummy information.
 I noted that I had incorrectly put email in for the input type for the enter your first and last name section.
 This was changed to text.
 I also noted that I had incorrectly placed the required format